 The recommended dietary intake (RDI) of vitamin C for adults is 45mg per day, however, that’s just the starting point.
-Australian and New Zealand guidelines have set a suggested dietary target (SDT) for vitamin C each day to help reduce chronic disease risk at 190mg for women and 220mg for men.
+Guidelines have set a suggested dietary target (SDT) for vitamin C each day to help reduce chronic disease risk at 190mg for women and 220mg for men.

 When You might be low in vitamin C